squid-cache/squid-cache.github.io/Features/Tproxy4.rst

 http_port 3129 tproxy
 }}}

- {i} NP: The way TPROXYv4 works makes it incompatible with NAT interception and reverse-proxy acceleration.
+ {i} NP: A dedicated squid port for tproxy is REQUIRED.
+The way TPROXYv4 works makes it incompatible with NAT interception, reverse-proxy acceleration, and standard proxy traffic.
 The '''intercept''', '''accel''' and related flags cannot be set on the same http_port with '''tproxy''' flag.

+ * '''Obsolete''' --enable-tproxy option.
+Remains only for legacy v2.2 cttproxy support.

 == Linux Kernel 2.6.28 Configuration ==